IBCDBS/medchecker/agile_project_docs/Project_Level/FocusGroupNotes.md

 #####Attendees: JP Foley, Dan Maguire, Tim Spadafore, Blair Todd, Courtney Bristow (Product Owner), James Fintal (Delivery Manager)

-<u>What information from the FDA would be beneficial to you with respect to prescription and non-prescription drugs?</u>
+<i>What information from the FDA would be beneficial to you with respect to prescription and non-prescription drugs?</i>

 <b>Blair</b> - Interactions with other drugs, side-effects, dosing information, warnings (i.e. what to take and not to take with them)